santhtadi/AutomatedAnnotations/README.md

 ## Steps:

-1. The first frame is paused, simply click on the image displayed in the window titled "Automated Labelling".
+1. The first frame is paused, simply click on the image displayed in the window titled "Automated Labelling", click and drag on the object to annotate.

 2. Now click on the key 'p' on keyboard, the tracked object is displayed in green rectangle